arbCoding/sac-format/README.md

 **Preferred method**

 Use `sac_format.o` and include the interfaces in `./src/header`.
-If you're using the high-level stuff, you'll need the low-level anyway (since it uses it behind the scenes), might as well have a shorter list of object files.
+If you're using the high-level stuff, you'll need the low-level stuff anyway (since it uses it behind the scenes), might as well have a shorter list of object files.

 ---